WordPress/openverse/documentation/general/general_setup.md

 ## Optional development setup

-The following setup steps are only needed in very specific scenarios.
+The following setup steps are only needed in a narrow set of scenarios.

 ### coreutils